GOJABoop/Compiler/README.md

 \<comentarios\> ::= '//' \<palabra\>* | '/\*' \<palabra\>* '\*/'
 \<palabra\> ::= \<caracter\>\<palabra\> | 'ʎ'
 \<caracter\>::= [A..Z] | [a..z] | [0..9] | [‘!’,’#’,’$’,’%’,’&’,’/’]

+Grammar was defined in Spanish by agreement of the class.